 The Lakewood Yacht Club offers lakeside sailing school and charters.
 Classes and charters are available daily, overnight and on weekends.
 They even offer classes for children and dinner cruises.
-Houston Party Boats and The Spirit of the Texas Paddlewheeler is located in Seabrook inside the marina on Nasa Parkway.
+Houston Party Boats and The Spirit of Texas Paddlewheeler is located in Seabrook inside the marina on Nasa Parkway.
 Their boat rides are unique and fun and can be the perfect venue to hold an event, party or even wedding.

 After a long day of site seeing, biking, fishing, sailing and swimming several visitors and residents will enjoy a good meal in one of the many

 .
 Seabrook is famous for its dining.
-Tookie’s is nationally known for their juicy burgers, or for those wanting to grab a slice of pizza, Mario’s Flying is sure to hit the spot.
+Tookie’s is nationally known for their juicy burgers, or for those wanting to grab a slice of pizza, Mario’s Flying Pizza is sure to hit the spot.
 The Villa Capri on Clear Lake is home to variety of seafood and Italian dishes prepared Capri-style and the Signature Bistro has an elegant but casual atmosphere perfect for lunch.

 Outrigger’s is the place to experience seafood at its best.
 Located under the bridge, customers will have a spectacular view of the ship channel, while enjoying just-caught seafood.
 Fresh seafood markets in Seabrook include Emery’s Seafood, Golden Seafood, Rose’s Seafood Market, Baybrook’s Fresh Seafood and Waterfront Seafood.